spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 ## Purpose

 Notification [policies](./README.md) can be used to filter, route and adjust the body of notification messages sent by Spacelift.
-The policy works at the [space level](../spaces/README.md) meaning that it does not need to be attached to a specific [stack](../stack/README.md), but rather is always evaluated if it can be accessed.
+The policy works at the [space level](../spaces/README.md) meaning that it does not need to be attached to a specific [stack](../stack/README.md), but rather is always evaluated if the space its in can be accessed by whatever action is being evaluated.
-It's also important to note that all notifications go through the notification policy evaluation, so depending on the rules defined any message can be directed to any provided route.
+It's also important to note that all notifications go through the policy evaluation.
+This means any of the can be redirected to routes defined in the policy.

 A notification policy can define the following rules:

 - **inbox** - allows messages to be routed to the Spacelift notification inbox;
-- **slack** - allows to route messages to a given slack channel;
+- **slack** - allows messages to be routed to a given slack channel;
-- **webhook** - allows to route messages to a given webhook;
+- **webhook** - allows messages to be routed to a given webhook;

 If no rules match no action is taken.